egorponomarev/Android-SDK/README.md

 can continue playing and the user can return to the music app via the status bar.

-The SDK will also handle loss of audio focus: music will be paused or the volume temporarily reduced.
+The SDK will handle loss of audio focus: music will be paused or the volume temporarily reduced.